Legend28469/formbiz-sora-code/README.md

 | Tabs not reusing properly | The extension automatically handles tab reuse, but you can manually close duplicates |
 | "Service at capacity" on Sora | This is normal during peak times; the extension will continue trying |

-## ⚠️ Important Notes
+## Important Notes

+- **No Warranty**: This is a quick script that worked for me.
+It's heavily timeout-based and may not work perfectly for everyone
 - **Legal Use**: This extension automates manual processes but should not be used to violate any terms of service
 - **Rate Limiting**: The timing is configured to be respectful to both platforms' servers
-- **Browser Requirements**: Requires Chrome 88+ for the Manifest V3 compatibility
+- **Browser Requirements**: Requires Chrome 88+ for Manifest V3 compatibility
 - **Updates**: Check back regularly for new versions as website structures may change
+- **Timing Issues**: If it's not working, the timeouts may need adjustment for your system/connection speed

-## 🙏 A Thank You for Reading
+## A Thank You for Reading

 If you found this project helpful, here's a code to try.
 Remember, codes expire quickly due to high demand, so this likely won't work by the time you use it, but it's a starting point!

 **My Code:** `AHMVFA`

-> ⚡ **Pro Tip:** Codes typically work for only a short time after being posted.
+> **Pro Tip:** Codes typically work for only a short time after being posted.
 The "freshness" of a code is the most important factor for success.
 If my code doesn't work, don't get discouraged - this extension will find a working one for you!